 - confirmation that it occurred while working

-- if the employee left work
+- if you left work

-- if first aid was provided
+- whether first aid was provided

 - if there was anyone else involved